jamesrharwood/equator-guidelines-website/guideline_repos/stard/items/21_participants_with_and_without_target_condition.md

 ---
 id: participants-with-target-condition
 title: "21a.
-Participants with the target condition"
+Participants with and without the target condition"
+checklist:
+    text: |
+        21a.
+Distribution of severity of disease in those with the target condition.

+        21b.
+Distribution of alternative diagnoses in those without the target condition
 ---
 ## What to write

+21a.
 Distribution of severity of disease in those with the target condition.

+21b.
+Distribution of alternative diagnoses in those without the target condition

 ## Explanation

-(NB The explanation and example for items 21a and 21b are the same.)

 Most target conditions are not fixed states, either present or absent; many diseases cover a continuum, ranging from minute